robot5000-design/ms4-mc-vinyl/documentation/testing.md

 - I want a site that is not slow or full of bugs and if there is an error it is managed properly.

-_These requirements have been met by trying to predict where errors may occur in the code and taking appropriate action.
+_These requirements have been met by employing defensive programming, by trying to predict where errors may occur in the code and taking appropriate action.
 For instance, if there is the possibility of an index error occurring a try/except block is used.
 Custom http error pages are in use in the templates folder.
 Depending on the situation, sometimes feedback is provided to the user in the form of a toast error or in the case of a not found error, they may be sent to the custom 404 error page._

 ---

 As the site owner/administrator: